Belgard District: History

 In the further course of the 1930s, the district name Belgard (Persante) was introduced.
 On January 1, 1939, Belgard (Persante) district received the designation of Landkreis in accordance with the now uniform Reich regulation.
-As of 1939, a total of 79,183 inhabitants lived in the district of 1,649.49 squared kilometers, with a population density of 48 inhabitants per squared kilometers.
+As of 1939, a total of 79,183 inhabitants lived in the district of 1,649.49 square kilometers, with a population density of 48 inhabitants per square kilometers.
 48% of the population lived in the three cities of Belgard (16,456), Bad Polzin (6,920) and Schivelbein (9,714).
 In terms of area, the district was the fourth largest in the province of Pomerania, and fifth in terms of population size.

 In the spring of 1945, the district was controlled by the Red Army.
 After the end of World War II, the district was transferred from Soviet to Polish administration in the summer of 1945.